BiswasAnanya/saucedemo-manual-testing/04-smoke-testing/smoke-test-suite.md

 * **Session Management** – Successful logout

 ## Entry Criteria
    - Application is deployed and accessible

 ## Exit Criteria
-   - All 10 smoke tests pass → Proceed with the full regression suite
+   - All 10 smoke tests pass ⇒ Proceed with the full regression suite
-   - Any Critical-priority failure → Hold further testing, report to the designated team
+   - Any Critical-priority failure ⇒ Hold further testing, investigate before proceeding

 ## Out of Scope for Smoke Testing

    - Negative/invalid input scenarios
-   - Special-user behavior (problem_user, error_user, etc.)
+   - Special-user behavior (`problem_user`, `error_user`, etc.)
    - UI/visual validation
    - Edge cases and boundary testing

 ## Automation Usage

-These smoke tests will serve as the initial automation scope for the **Playwright + TypeScript** test suite.
+These smoke tests will serve later as the initial automation scope for the **Playwright + TypeScript** test suite.

 Each `SMK-XXX` test will be mapped to an automated test case, allowing the same critical functional coverage to be executed repeatedly as a fast regression check after application changes or deployments.